KushNee/vim-config/readme.md

 Just a personal config folder for neovim.

-Trying to change all vimscript to lua.
+Trying to convert all vimscript to lua.